jadecobra/python_tdd_exercises/source/index.rst

 * try to write solutions using only the tests from the :ref:`tests and solutions` sections as your guide
 * try adding tests for any ideas you get as you go through a chapter
 * you can also go through the :ref:`how-tos` section sequentially
+* do not quit until you have gotten to the end, parts of the book will be challenging and confusing, it is part of the experience when solving problems or learning to solve problems, and there is a lot of failure but if you take it one small step at a time you eventually get there

 If you prefer videos, there is one for each chapter at `<https://www.youtube.com/@JacobItegboje>`_